alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

 ## Move constructor

-* Before delving into the concept of move constructor, we may want to take a look at the dilemma move constructors tries to solve.
+* Before delving into the concept of move constructor, we may want to take a look at the dilemma move constructors try to solve.

 * Even before we explore the dilemma, we need to have a rough idea of "rvalue".
     * For example, `x`, `y`, `z` below are **l**values as they are on the